Dhruv454000/Dhruv454000/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently pursuing a bechelor's in computer engineering in VJTI, Mumbai
+- 👨🏽‍💻 I’m currently pursuing a bechelor's in computer engineering at VJTI, Mumbai
 - 🌱 I’m currently exploring Web dev and Data Structures and Algorithms.
 - 🤔 My interest lies in  web development and computer vision.